 What we don’t: Thinner underfoot and less stable than the Salomon Quest 4 below.

 Built like a trail running shoe but with added ankle support and protection, the Salomon X Ultra 4 Mid is our favorite all-around hiking boot for 2024.
-Updated last spring with a sleeker upper and revised chassis, the latest version of the boot offers an impressive combination of comfort and low weight—all while retaining solid toe protection, stability, and well-rounded traction.
+Updated with a sleeker upper and revised chassis, the latest version of the boot offers an impressive combination of comfort and low weight—all while retaining solid toe protection, stability, and well-rounded traction.
 You also get Salomon build quality, which we’ve found tends to stand up to more abuse on the trail than other boots in this weight and price range.
 For fast-moving day hikers, lightweight backpackers, and even thru-hikers, we heartily recommend the X Ultra 4 Mid.

 Naturally, there are a few compromises that come with the X Ultra’s lightweight construction.
-The most significant is the lack of underfoot protection, which is thinner than the burly Salomon Quest 4 and max-cushioned HOKA Anacapa below.
+The most significant is the lack of underfoot protection, which is thinner than the burly Salomon Quest 4 and max-cushioned Hoka Anacapa 2 below.
 In addition, the X Ultra is fairly flexible and doesn’t sit as high on the ankle as the Quest, so it isn’t as supportive over technical terrain or when carrying a heavy pack.
-However, it beats out other ultralight options like the Altra Lone Peak in durability, protection, and support.
+More concerning is the fact that many users report a notable decline in durability for this iteration.
+That said, we've used and abused the X Ultra 4, and it's continued to check all the boxes and perform admirably for us.
+Shoes are intensely personal, and there is no perfect hiking boot, but overall, the X Ultra 4 beats out other ultralight options like the Altra Lone Peak in durability, protection, and support.
 And a final bonus: The X Ultra is one of the few lightweight designs that is made in wide sizes...
 Read in-depth review

 See the Men's X Ultra 4 Mid GTX See the Women's X Ultra 4 Mid GTX